calmm-js/documentation/introduction-to-calmm.md

 <Hello who={who}/>
 ```

-the result would be an error message.
-Indeed, React's `div` (pseudo) class
+and try to render it, the result would be an error message.
+Indeed, React's
-knows nothing about observables.
-What if we had a function that, given an
+`div` (pseudo) class knows nothing about observables.
+What if we had a function
-ordinary React class, would return a new class that renders the same, but also
+that, given any React class, would return a new class that renders the same, but
-works with observables?
+also works with observables?
 Let's import such a function

 ```js
 import {fromClass} from "kefir.react.html"